 Watch our short video where Kate Phillips, Senior Project Manager, gives a brief overview on using the implementation checklist:

-The West of England AHSN is supporting this project by initially working with a small number of surgeries to pilot the frameworks for asthma and type 2 diabetes.
-The implementation resources available for participating practices include access to motivational coaching, facilitation of team meetings to discuss project goals and workforce changes and signposting to clinical training and resources.
+The West of England AHSN supported piloting the frameworks by working with a small number of surgeries on asthma and type 2 diabetes projects in 2021/22.
+The implementation resources available for participating practices included access to motivational coaching, facilitation of team meetings to discuss project goals and workforce changes and signposting to clinical training and resources.
 Read more about our work with a local CCG on diabetes care.

 What other resources are available?

 Additional tools and approaches are available to support patients with long term conditions.

 - We are supporting the adoption and spread of Rapid Uptake Products (RUP) which in 21/22 include a severe asthma biologics pathway, measuring fractional exhaled nitric oxide (FeNO) concentration in asthma and a lipid management clinical pathway.
 Our RUP leads are Clare Evans, Deputy Director of Service and System Transformation – firstname.lastname@example.org and Rachel Gibbons, Programme Manager – email@example.com

 - The Clinical Digital Resource Collaborative has developed Precision, a fully funded digital resource, for healthcare professionals to;

 - proactively manage patients’ health with personalised care and improve health and wellbeing

 - Quickly identify patients who are likely to benefit from a change in clinical management.

 - Have accurate, real-time data at your fingertips to aid decision making.